Kitchen Divas

 Ingredients to make hamburger steaks with mushroom and onion gravy on the table.

 • Onion soup and dip mix: This is a fantastic shortcut that I use in a lot of my recipes to add flavor.
+You can also use homemade gravy if you want to.

 • Veggies: Onions and mushrooms are the highlights of the show!
+They lend the gravy that delicious savory flavor and a bit of texture too.

 The full ingredient list with quantities is in the recipe card at the end of the page.

-How To Make Skillet Fried Hamburger Steaks
+How to Make Hamburger Steak

-Ground beef in a bowl.
+Ground beef placed inside a large bowl

-Ground beef shaped into hamburger patties.
+Ground beef shaped into hamburger patties and placed onto a white plate.

 Flour added to make the gravy.